Wreck of the Old 97: Ballad

 The disaster inspired several songs, the most famous being the ballad first recorded commercially by Virginia musicians G. B. Grayson and Henry Whitter.
 Vernon Dalhart's version was released in 1924 (Victor Record no. 19427), sometimes cited as the first million-selling country music release in the American record industry, with Carson Robison playing guitar and Dalhart playing harmonica.
 Since then, "Wreck of the Old 97" has been recorded by numerous artists, including Dalhart himself in 1924 under the name Sid Turner on Perfect 12147, The Statler Brothers (feat.
 Johnny Cash), Charlie Louvin of The Louvin Brothers, Flatt and Scruggs, Woody Guthrie, Pete Seeger, Johnny Cash, Hank Snow, Hank Williams III, Patrick Sky, Nine Pound Hammer, Roy Acuff, Boxcar Willie, Lonnie Donegan, The Seekers, Ernest Stoneman & Kahle Brewer, Carolyn Hester, Hank Thompson, John Mellencamp, Pink Anderson, Lowgold, Chuck Ragan, and David Holt.
+In 2026 the band Old 97s, named after the wreck and the Ballad, recorded their version of this age old piece of Americana.
 The music was often accompanied by a banjo and a fiddle, while the lyrics were either sung, crooned, yodeled, whistled, hummed, recited, or chanted.
 The song rivaled that of "Casey Jones" for being the number one railroading song of all time.
 The actress Ann Dvorak sings two verses of the ballad in the 1932 movie Scarface.

 The ballad was sung to the tune of "The Ship That Never Returned", written by Henry Clay Work in 1865.
 Originally, the lyrics were attributed to Fred Jackson Lewey and co-author Charles Weston Noell.
 Lewey claimed to have written the song the day after the accident, in which his cousin Albion Clapp was one of the two firemen killed.
 Lewey worked in a cotton mill that was at the base of the trestle, and also claimed to be on the scene of the accident pulling the victims from the wreckage.
 Musician Henry Whitter subsequently polished the original, altering the lyrics, resulting in the version performed by Dalhart.